palrogg/foundations-homework/14/readme.md

-Very interesting exercise.
-I tried such a text analysis directly with NLTK two weeks ago: much more complicated, much worse result.
+Very instructive exercise.
+I tried such a rough text analysis directly with NLTK two weeks ago: much more complicated, much worse result.

 ##Methods to remember: